tylerchinen/SeaCode-Bank-WebApp/README.md

 - Next: User Login

 Patima Poochai
-- Worked on:
+- Worked on: Installation of React and Meteor plugins for ESLint
-- Next:
+- Next: User database